cournape/simple-versioner/README.rst

 Usage
 =====

-You can decide to either install simple_versioning package, or simply copy the file versioner.py in the directory containing your setup.py.
+You can decide to either install simple_versioner package, or simply copy the file simple_versioner.py in the directory containing your setup.py.
+The module is designed such as copying the file directly is always possible, as setup-dependencies are not handled very well in python at this time.

 Initial setup
 -------------